Networks to Use When Sending USDT and USDC

 1. TRC20 (Tron Network)

 Most frequent USDT users use TRC20.
-Not because it is the fastest or the cheapest, but because its fees and confirmation times are steadier than the other networks.
-A typical TRC20 transfer costs between $0.40 and $3, making it one of the most affordable networks.
-Speed is also consistent, with most transfers confirming in 1 to 1 minute 30 seconds, even during busy networks.
+Not because it is the fastest or the cheapest.
+But because its fees and confirmation times are more stable than other networks.
+A typical TRC20 transfer costs between $0.40 and $3, making it one of the cheapest networks to send USDT.
+Speed is also consistent.
+Most transfers confirm within 1 to 1 minute 30 seconds.
+Even when the network is busy.

 2. BEP20 (Binance Smart Chain)

 BEP20 is another strong choice for USDT transfers.
 It is a lot cheaper than TRC20 and delivers similar confirmation speeds.
-According to a Gate.io BEP20 guide, the average fee is around $0.08 per transaction, and settlement usually takes under 2 minutes.
-The network rarely gets congested to the point where delays become noticeable.
+According to a Gate.io BEP20 guide, the average fee is around $0.08 per transaction.
+Transfers usually settle in less than 2 minutes, and the network is rarely so busy that you’ll notice a delay.

 3. ERC20 (Ethereum Network)